Paul W. Fairman

 Paul Warren Fairman (1909–1977) was an editor and writer in a variety of genres under his own name and under pseudonyms.
 His detective story "Late Rain" was published in the February 1947 issue of Mammoth Detective.
 He published his story "No Teeth for the Tiger" in the February 1950 issue of Amazing Stories.
 Two years later, he was the founding editor of If, but only edited four issues.
 In 1955, he became the editor of Amazing Stories and Fantastic.
 He held that dual position until 1958.
 His science fiction short stories "Deadly City" and "The Cosmic Frame" were made into motion pictures.

 Career

 Fairman left Ziff Davis, the magazines' publisher, when he was hired as managing editor of Ellery Queen's Mystery Magazine in 1958 by its new publisher B. G. Davis, who had left ZD to found his own Davis Publications, and purchased EQMM from Mercury Press as his first major act; Fairman continued till 1963. when he left to focus on writing his own work, often under different names.
 He ghost-wrote several juveniles, such as The Runaway Robot (1965), based on outlines by Lester del Rey, whose name appeared on the books.
-He also wrote the Sherlock Holmes part of Ellery Queen's A Study In Terror (1966), in which Ellery finds a previously unknown Sherlock Holmes manuscript.
+He also wrote the Sherlock Holmes part of Ellery Queen's A Study In Terror (1966), in which Ellery is anonymously sent a previously unknown manuscript written by John Watson, M.D.